wttech/aet/documentation/src/main/wiki/BasicSetup.md

 #### Known Issues

-* When getting following error on deploying application to local vagrant:
+* When getting the following error on application deployment to the local Vagrant:
     ```
     What went wrong: Execution failed for task ':deployDevClearCache'. > java.net.ConnectException: Connection timed out: connect
     ```
-    run `ifup eth1` command on vagrant using ssh.
+    run the `ifup eth1` command on Vagrant using ssh.